 There’s something special about preserves.
-Whether you pick up a unique jar when you’re traveling so you can “travel back” while in your own home, a friend gifts you her amazing Kumquat Marmalade, or maybe it’s making your grandmother’s Strawberry Jam with berries from your garden…. it’s a sweet taste of happiness.
+Whether you pick up a unique jar when you’re traveling so you can “travel back” while in your own home, a friend gifts you a jar of Vanilla Chai Pear Butter, or maybe it’s making your grandmother’s Strawberry Jam with berries from your garden…. it’s a sweet taste of happiness.

 Fresh figs are hard to come by here in Minnesota (if you’re able to get your hands on them, here’s a fresh fig jam recipe!), but I stumbled upon a large bag of dried organic Mission Figs at Costco.
 With plenty of the two fruits to spare, I thought they were worthy of an experiment.